BoolPurist/daily_ruster_man/README.md

 ## Development

+### Bumping version

+If a significant version bump happens or a release is approaching then do the following things

+- Bump the version in the [Cargo File]
+- Adjust changelog file [Changelog]
+- Bump version in the [Rust Cli File]

+### CI
 This respo runs github workflow ci for validation of formatting, linting and unit test on pushes and pull requests.
 The workflow currently uses a bash [script](./ci_check.sh).